mzattera/predictive-powers/README.md

 OpenAi provides a rich set of parameters for each of its API calls.
 In order to access these parameters, services typically expose a "default request" object.
 This object is used when the service calls the OpenAi API.
 Changing parameters on this object will affect all further calls to the API.

-For example, let's assume we want to use `courie` model for text completion:
+For example, let's assume we want to use `curiekl` model for text completion:

  ```java
 import io.github.mzattera.predictivepowers.OpenAiEndpoint;